 It’s here!
 The annual Passports with Purpose fundraising campaign we told you about last week (and that we’ve participated in for the past four years).
 And wowie zowie do we have a great prize to give away to one of our donors this year!
 You might have noticed we’ve been sharing photos from our trips more »

 We love to travel.
 We love to help other people to travel.
 But we know life is not all about travel.
 Sometimes life is a struggle, and when we travel we see that there are struggles everywhere.
 Once a year, the travel blogging community comes together to raise money for a charitable cause, usually focusing more »

-Paige recently wrote a post for the SAVacations blog about parrillas in Buenos Aires.
+Paige just wrote a piece for Pink Pangea about her family’s month in Buenos Aires.